-Silk offers the same -- or-better than -- on-prem performance with the ability to dynamically scale your performance up and down automatically or manually as your workload changes.
+Silk offers the same -- or better than -- on-prem performance with the ability to dynamically scale your performance up and down automatically or manually as your workload changes.

-With performance benchmarks proving 800,000 IOPS and 20GB/s with consistent sub-millisecond latency, you can easily run any Oracle workload in the public cloud.
+With proven performance of more than 1M IOPS, 20 GB/s throughput with consistent sub-millisecond latency, you can easily run any Oracle workload in the public cloud.